jenna-tb-ekwealor/meep_lab/content/post/2025-03-25-threesisters2024/index.md

   <figcaption>Corn seedling from nutrient-rich (left) and nutrient-poor (right) soils, demonstrating difference in root architecture.
 </figcaption>
 </figure>

-Another striking observation came from our backup pots, which we eventually culled for space.
-When we uprooted them, we noticed a difference in root architecture by soil type.
-In nutrient-poor soil, especially for corn roots, were long, thin, and exploratory, as if searching for nutrients.
-In nutrient-rich soil, roots were much shorter and more compact, forming dense upside-down shrubs just beneath the surface.
-Though we didn’t measure these traits, they offered visual cues about how soil resources might shape plant behavior below ground.

 ### Course-Level Takeaways
 One unexpected but valuable takeaway had less to do with the plants and more to do with the logistics of collaboration.
 During the final harvest, we discovered that not only were sample sizes reduced, but entire treatment combinations were effectively lost due to missing data.
 Although the measurements were taken for polyculture plants grown in nutrient-poor soil, the persons responsible for recording the data never uploaded it, and we had no way of identifying who worked with those pots.